-Equality - consider differentials of physical, cognitive and emotional development, power and control and authority, passive and assertive tendencies

-Consent - agreement including all the following:

-- Understanding that is proposed based on age, maturity, development level, functioning and experience - Knowledge of society's standards for what is being proposed - Awareness of potential consequences and alternatives - Assumption that agreements or disagreements will be respected equally - Voluntary decision - Mental competence

-Coercion - the young perpetrator who abuses may use techniques like bribing, manipulation and emotional threats of secondary gains and losses that is loss of love, friendship, etc. Some may use physical force, brutality or the threat of these regardless of victim resistance.
+- Equality consider differentials of physical, cognitive and emotional development, power and control and authority, passive and assertive tendencies - Consent agreement including all the following: - Understanding that is proposed based on age, maturity, development level, functioning and experience - Knowledge of society's standards for what is being proposed - o Awareness of potential consequences and alternatives - o Assumption that agreements or disagreements will be respected equally - Voluntary decision - o Mental competence - Coercion the young perpetrator who abuses may use techniques like bribing, manipulation and emotional threats of secondary gains and losses that is loss of love, friendship, etc. Some may use physical force, brutality or the threat of these regardless of victim resistance.

 In evaluating sexual behaviour of children and young people, the above information should be used only as a guide.
-Further information and advice is available in the Devon multi-agency protocol "Working with Sexually Active Young People" available at www.devon.gov.uk/safeguarding by choosing Safeguarding Children - Protocols and Guidance for Professionals.
+Further information and advice is available in the Devon multi-agency protocol "Working with Sexually Active Young People" available at www.devon.gov.uk/safeguarding, by choosing Safeguarding Children - Protocols and Guidance for Professionals.
+Assessment, Consultation and Therapy (ACT) 01306 745310 can also assist professionals in identifying sexual behaviour of concern in children and adolescents.